ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/11-Protonation_State.md

 A more consistent and convenient way to select a desired form of aminoacid is to change its name in structure file before generating topology.
 The neutral forms of LYS, ASP, and GLU can be chosen by renaming them to LYN, ASH, and GLH respectively.
 The appropriate form of HIS can be selected by renaming HIS to HIE (proton on NE1), HID (proton on NE2) or HIP (both protons).

-Let's change ASP20 and ASP26 in the protein.pdb structure created on the previous step to the neutral form ASH using the *leap* module from the *AmberTools* or *VMD*.
+Let's change ASP20 and ASP26 in the protein.pdb structure created previously from the file 1ERT.pdb to the neutral form ASH.
+We can either the *leap* module from the *AmberTools* or *VMD*.

 ### Selecting protonation states with the *AmberTools leap* module.

 ~~~
+cd  ~/scratch/workshop/pdb/1RGG/1ERT
+module --force purge
-$ module load gcc/5.4.0 openmpi/2.1.1 amber/18
+module load StdEnv/2020 gcc/9.3.0 openmpi/4.0.3 ambertools
+source $EBROOTAMBERTOOLS/amber.sh
-$ tleap -f leaprc.protein.ff14SB
+tleap -f leaprc.protein.ff14SB
 ~~~
 {: .bash}